Gbox4/tstock/README.md

-# tstock - Check stocks from the terminal! 🚀🚀🚀
+# tstock - Generate stock charts in the terminal! 🚀🚀🚀

 📈 tstock is a tool to easily generate stock charts from the command line.